Nitroblast009/ICS4U-Culminating-Portfolio/readme.md

 1. This line creates two integer attributes for this class.
 These attributes (i.e. variables) can be used throughout the class and, when instantiated, each specific object has its own copy of these attributes.

 2. This is the class' constructor, a special method (i.e. function) that is called when first instantiating this class as an object.
-Parameters can be specified in the brackets when instantiating a class, so that the attributes of each created object can be unique with their own values.
+Parameters can be specified in the brackets when instantiating a class, so that the attributes of each created object can be unique and start off with different values.

 3. This is one of the class' methods.
-They are just like regular functions with the exception that they belong to a specific object and can be used to modify the object if desired.
-Object attributes can be accessed inside methods using the prefix "this->".
+Methods are just like regular functions with the exception that they belong to a specific object and can be used to modify the object if desired.
+Object attributes can be accessed inside methods using the prefix `this->`.

 4. This is the class' deconstructor, a special method like the constructor that is called when an object made from this class is discarded from memory.
 They are most useful when it comes to memory garbage collection, as languages like C++ require it to be done manually.

 ### Inheritance, Access Modifiers, Polymorphism

-Extending from the idea of classes, we have Inheritance.
+Extending from the idea of classes, we have inheritance.
 In simple words, Inheritance lets a "child" class copy attributes and methods from its "parent" class.
-In general, Inheritance helps you create a hierarchy of classes in your program, which really helps keep object data organized and increases code reusability.
+Looking at the bigger picture, inheritance helps you create a hierarchy of classes in your program, which really helps keep object data organized and increases code reusability.
 Extending on this, you can specify which attributes and methods can be passed down or generally accessible via Access Modifiers.
 A simple example of inheritance between an Entity class and Person class with usage of Access Modifiers is demonstrated below...

 ```c++
 class Entity